Many people go trekking in Nepal for the views of the Himalaya Mountains. But I found there’s an even better reason to come: the Sherpa people.

 For travelers there is so much to do here.
 Active travelers and adventure seekers can find thrills in the high Himalayas of Nepal and Bhutan, including mountain monasteries and trekking around Annapurna.
 Skiers should seek out the slopes of Japan.
 Scuba divers will be treated to amazing diving in Okinawa and Thailand.
 Intrepid travelers looking to get off the map have incredible opportunities to explore the stans: Kyrgyzstan, Uzbekistan, Turkmenistan, Tajikistan, and Kazakhstan.
 And foodies will be delighted by the street food in Singapore.
 There’s a lot to explore in Asia.

 I learned one key lesson in Nepal: never underestimate the resiliency of the Nepalese people.
 When you are born into one of the poorest countries on earth, you don’t have the luxury of failing.
 The Nepalese people have always found a way to overcome.
-In the aftermath of the Nepal Earthquake, I’m confident they will
+In the aftermath of the Nepal Earthquake, I’m confident they will rebuild their lives…with a smile on their faces.
+That’s what you do in Nepal.

 The Local View – Dongguan, China.
 Agness Walewinder shares her Dungguan expat experience of teaching, travelling and living like a local girl.